BIPs bitcoin improvement proposals

 IF OP_AMOUNTVERIFY <N> OP_GREATER <PK> CHECKSIG ELSE <H> OP_CHECKTEMPLATEVERIFY

-OP_CHECKTEMPLATEVERIFY is (as described in the Ordering of Fields section) efficient for building covenants dynamically should Bitcoin get enhanced string manipulation opcodes.
+OP_CHECKTEMPLATEVERIFY is (as described in the Ordering of Fields section) efficient for specifying transactions dynamically from script should Bitcoin get enhanced data manipulation opcodes.

 As an example, the following code checks an input index argument and concatenates it to the template and checks the template matches the transaction.